Multi-Carrier Agile Phased Array Radar

 \section{Introduction}

-Emerging technologies, such as autonomous vehicles, introduce new challenges for radar systems.
-Modern radars must be reliable, but at the same time compact, flexible, robust, and efficient in terms of cost and power usage \cite{Axelsson2007,Yang2013, Hu2014, Liu2017DFRC,Cohen2018a}.
+{Modern radars must be reliable, but at the same time compact, flexible, robust, and efficient in terms of cost and power usage \cite{Axelsson2007,Yang2013, Liu2017DFRC,Cohen2018a,Cohen2018c}.
 A possible approach to meet these requirements is by exploiting {\em frequency agility} \cite{Axelsson2007}, namely, to utilize narrowband waveforms, while allowing the carrier frequencies to vary between different radar pulses.
-Frequency agile radar (FAR) was shown to achieve excellent electronic counter-countermeasures (ECCM) and electromagnetic compatibility (EMC) performance \cite{Axelsson2007}, and has the flexibility of supporting spectrum sharing \cite{Cohen2018a}.
-Furthermore, FAR is compatible with conventional wide-spread phased array antennas.
-Finally, by utilizing narrowband signals with varying frequencies, FAR systems can synthesize a large bandwidth with narrowband waveforms \cite{Huang2012,Yang2013}, which reduces the hardware cost significantly, allowing the use of non-linear amplifiers without limiting their power efficiency.
+Among the main advantages of \ac{far} are its excellent \ac{eccm} and \ac{emc} performance \cite{Axelsson2007}, and the fact that it has the flexibility of supporting spectrum sharing \cite{Cohen2018a}.} Furthermore, \ac{far} is compatible with phased array antennas. {Finally, by utilizing narrowband signals with varying frequencies, \ac{far} systems can synthesize a large bandwidth with narrowband waveforms \cite{Huang2012,Yang2013}, which simplifies the implementation of the waveform generator, facilitates the receiver operation, and allows the usage of non-linear amplifiers without limiting their power efficiency.}

-A major drawback of FAR compared to wideband radar is its reduced range-Doppler reconstruction performance of targets.
-This reduced performance is a byproduct of the relatively small number of radar measurements processed by FAR, which stems from its usage of a single narrwoband waveform for each pulse.
-The performance reduction can be relieved by using compressed sensing (CS) algorithms that exploit sparsity of the target scheme \cite{Huang2018}.
+A major drawback of \ac{far} compared to wideband radar is its reduced range-Doppler reconstruction performance of targets.
+This reduced performance is a byproduct of the relatively small number of radar measurements processed by \ac{far}, which stems from its usage of a single narrowband waveform for each pulse.
+The performance reduction can be relieved by using \ac{cs} algorithms that exploit sparsity of the target scheme \cite{Huang2018}.
 However, the degradation becomes notable in extremely congested or contested electromagnetic environments \cite{Huang2018a}, where there may be no vacant bands in some pulses or some radar returns of the transmitted pulses may be discarded due to strong interference \cite{Wang2006,Rao2011}.